This blog post, originally published in 2017, was updated in 2023.

 Satisfaction Wearing Stylish Brands

 Past generations of AR / FR were viewed as stiff, boxy, hot, and industrial.
 Today, many popular brands that workers choose to wear off the clock have recently introduced AR / FR clothing to their product lines.
-Tyndale manufactures our own complete line of FR clothing – including a full range of American-made products – and distributes FR from industry-leading suppliers like Ariat, Bulwark, Carhartt, Cinch, North Face, Under Armour and much more.
+Tyndale manufactures our own complete line of FR clothing – including a full range of American-made products – and distributes FR from industry-leading suppliers like Ariat, Bulwark, Carhartt, Cinch, Wrangler, and much more.
 Our wide selection of AR / FR clothing allows companies to include a variety of items that meet safety and image requirements in the program, encouraging workers to choose clothing that they find stylish.
 As a result, employees are more satisfied and comfortable.

 Improved Attitude toward AR / FR and PPE Programs